- Graduate and Professional

 Smithsonian Conservation Biology Institute in Front Royal, Virginia, USA

 Field Recording and Analysis of Biological Sounds for Research and Conservation is offered through the Smithsonian-Mason School of Conservation as a professional training course for 10 Continuing Education Units (CEUs).
 Applications should be submitted using our Online Application Page.
 Before beginning our online application, please have .pdf or .doc versions of your updated CV and of your Personal Statement of Interest and Qualifications (maximum 350 words).
 You’ll be asked to attach these with your application.

 Prerequisite: in addition to the online application, prospective participants must complete and submit the online pre-course survey, found at: Bioacoustics Pre-Course Survey

-The total cost for this two-week course is $2925.50 (Course fee of $2100 + Housing and Dining Package of $825.50).
-Those applying as citizens of “less-developed” nations qualify for a reduced course fee of $1200, making the total cost including housing (shared double room) and dining package $2025.50.
+The 2017 total cost for this two-week course was $2925.50 (Course fee of $2100 + Housing and Dining Package of $825.50).
+Those applying as citizens of “less-developed” nations qualified for a reduced course fee of $1200, making the total cost including housing (shared double room) and dining package $2025.50.
 Click HERE to check if your country of citizenship qualifies you for the reduced course fee.
-Your total course payment includes:
+2017 total course payment included:

 - Registration fees